cec-wang/Amazon-sells-processing/README.md

   - Histogram of ratings distrbution of all products.
   - Dataframe of the mean, min, max and stdev in ratings in top 10, 50 and 100 products

-`ratings_analysis(df)`:analyze price from the product title
+`review_analysis(df)`:analyze price from the product title
 - INPUT:
   - df: dataframe (of the result extracted from Amazon website)
 - OUTPUT:
+  - One scatter plot of review count distribution for the top products
+  - Histogram of review count distrbution of all products.
-  - One scatter plot of ratings distribution for the top products
+  - One scatter plot of review ratio distribution for the top products
-  - Histogram of ratings distrbution of all products.
+  - Histogram of review ratio distrbution of all products.
-  - Dataframe of the mean, min, max and stdev in ratings in top 10, 50 and 100 products
+  - Dictionary of the mean, min, max and stdev in review count and ratio in all products

+`size_analysis(df)`:analyze size from the product title
+- INPUT:
+  - df: dataframe (of the result extracted from Amazon website)
+- OUTPUT:
+  - One scatter plot of item volume distribution for the top products
+  - Histogram of item volume and item weight distrbution of all products.
+  - A pie chart of the Size Tier categories.

 `plot_sales(df)`: plot the sales data
 - INPUT: